The State of the Medical Aid-in-Dying Debate

 Each jurisdiction allows a patient who has no more than six months to live (certified by two physicians) to request a lethal dose of medication as long as that person has the capacity to decide and can self-administer.

 Changing Minds on Medical Aid in Dying

 More than a dozen other states are considering such a law, including Maryland, where Rehm testified last year in support of medical aid in dying.
 The bill lost by a single vote in the state Senate.
-But supporters, including the bill’s sponsor, the Maryland House of Delegates’ Shane Pendergrass, are optimistic that the End of Life Option Act will pass this year.
+In 2022, advocates are hoping the bill is once again introduced during Maryland's General Assembly session.